galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 ![TREAT DE counts](../../images/limma-voom/TREATdecounts.png "TREAT differentially expressed genes"){: width="400px"}

+# Visualising results

 Before following up on the DE genes with further lab work, it is recommended to have a look at the expression levels of the individual samples for the genes of interest.
-Heatmaps of the top genes can be generated to show the expression levels across the samples and stripcharts can be used to view the expression of the top genes across the groups.
-This tool can generate these charts automatically for the top genes.
-The number of top genes is 10 by default, and the user can specify the number of top genes to view (up to 100) under **Advanced Options**.
+The Galaxy limma tool can auto-generate heatmaps of the top genes to show the expression levels across the *samples*.
+It can also generate stripcharts to view the expression of the top genes across the *groups*.
+This enables a quick view of the expression of the top differentially expressed genes.
+The number of top genes is 10 by default and the user can specify the number of top genes to view (up to 100) under **Advanced Options**.

-# Visualising results

 ## Heatmap of top genes

-Heatmaps showing the normalized expression of top genes from the contrast by *samples* can be auto-generated.
+Click on the `Heatmap_basalpregnant-basallactate.pdf` link in the `Report`.
+You should see a plot like below.

 ![Heatmap](../../images/limma-voom/heatmap.png "Heatmap of top genes")

 ## Stripcharts of top genes

-Stripcharts showing the normalized expression of top genes from the contrast by *groups* can be auto-generated.
+Click on the `Stripcharts_basalpregnant-basallactate.pdf` link in the `Report`.
+You should see 10 plots, one for each top gene.
+Four are shown below.

 ![Stripchart Plot](../../images/limma-voom/stripcharts.png "Stripcharts of top genes"){: width="950px"}

 ## Interactive plots (Glimma)

-An interactive version of the mean-difference plots is possible via the [Glimma](https://github.com/Shians/Glimma) package, if a gene annotation file is provided to the limma tool.
+An interactive version of the mean-difference plots is possible via the [Glimma](https://github.com/Shians/Glimma) package if a gene annotation file is provided to the limma tool.
 A link to a html page is generated in the limma report that allows the user to search for their favourite gene.

-The plot shows a two-panel interactive MD plot.
+Click on the `Glimma_MDPlot_basalpregnant-basallactate.html` link in the `Report`.
+You should see a two-panel interactive MD plot like below.
 The left plot shows the log-fold-change vs average expression.
 The right plot shows the expression levels of a particular gene of each sample by groups (similar to the stripcharts).
 Hovering over points on left plot will plot expression level for corresponding gene, clicking on points will fix the expression plot to gene.
 Clicking on rows on the table has the same effect as clicking on the corresponding gene in the plot.

 <iframe src="../../images/limma-voom/glimma/MD-Plot.html" width="100%" height="1000"></iframe>